 If you have children aged between 4 and 16 staying with you in the UK, it is compulsory for them to attend school.
-You need to have secured permanent accommodation prior to making an application for the children to be enrolled in a school.
-For information on the school's admission process if you have just moved to the area, please visit the Cardiff County Council website at: www.cardiff.gov.uk.
+You need to have secured permanent accommodation prior to making an application for your children to be enrolled in a school.
+For information on the school's admission process, please visit the Cardiff county council website at: www.cardiff.gov.uk.